linenumbertwo/til-legacy/README.md

 ```

 ## 12.12
-- Watched all of the nodejs video on "생활코딩"
+- Watched all of the nodejs videos on "생활코딩"
 - Studied Memorized English terms and English production
 - The language of this repository a little changed for English